Skyost/SimpleSecureStorage/packages/simple_secure_storage/README.md

 which is supported since _iOS 2.0_ and _macOS 10.6_.
 * [`EncryptedSharedPreferences`](https://developer.android.com/reference/androidx/security/crypto/EncryptedSharedPreferences)
 on Android, which supports a minimum SDK version of, at least, _21_.
-* [`Crypt32`](https://learn.microsoft.com/fr-fr/windows/win32/api/dpapi/), which seems to be available since Windows XP.
+* [Crypt32](https://learn.microsoft.com/fr-fr/windows/win32/api/dpapi/) on Windows, which seems to be available since Windows XP.
 Note that, on Windows, everything is stored inside a file located at `%APPDATA%/Local/appName/namespace.dat`.
 * [`libsecret`](https://wiki.gnome.org/Projects/Libsecret) on Linux.
 * [`sembast_web`](https://pub.dev/packages/sembast_web) and [`webcrypto`](https://pub.dev/packages/webcrypto)